Ouachita River: History

-The river is named for the Ouachita tribe, one of several historic tribes who lived along it.
-Others included the Caddo, Osage Nation, Tensa, Chickasaw, and Choctaw.
+The river is named for the Native American Ouachita tribe, one of several historic tribes who lived along it.
+Others included the Caddo, Osage Nation, Taensa, Chickasaw, and Choctaw.
 The historian Muriel Hazel Wright suggested that word Ouachita owa chito is a Choctaw phrase meaning "hunt big" or "good hunting grounds".

-Before the rise of the historic tribes, their indigenous ancestors lived along the river for thousands of years.
+Before the rise of the historic tribes, their indigenous ancestors had lived along the river for thousands of years.
 In the Lower Mississippi Valley, they began building monumental earthwork mounds in the Middle Archaic period (6000–2000 BC in Louisiana).
 The earliest construction was Watson Brake, an 11-mound complex built about 3500 BC by hunter gatherers in present-day Louisiana.
 The discovery and dating of several such early sites in northern Louisiana has changed the traditional model, which associated mound building with sedentary, agricultural societies, but these cultures did not develop for thousands of years.

 The largest such prehistoric mound was destroyed in the 20th century during construction of a bridge at Jonesville, Louisiana.
 Likely built by the Mississippian culture, which rose about 1000 AD on the Mississippi and its tributaries, this mound was reported in use as late as 1540 by the Spanish explorer Hernando de Soto.
 On his expedition through this area, he encountered Indians occupying the site.
 A lightning strike destroyed the temple on the mound that year, which was seen as a bad omen by the tribe.
 They never rebuilt the temple, and were recorded as abandoning the site in 1736.

+After the Louisiana purchase, Arkansas became a part of the U.S. and the Dunbar and Hunter Expedition was commissioned to explore Arkansas which included the length of the Ouachita River from the mouth to Hot Springs.

+The Ouachita River was a route used in the Trail of Tears.
+Native Americans were transported along the river to Camden, Arkansas and from there they walked the rest of the way to Oklahoma.

+The river was an important factor in settling the region because it provided access to larger markets for cotton and other goods.
+Nowadays the river still transports goods however to a lesser extent than before and many of its natural areas are preserved.